The Importance of Indoor Air Quality During Coronavirus:

 Protect Your Home and Place of Business:

 For all your testing needs and questions, contact BarrierEnergy.
 We specialize in HVAC inspecting, leak finding, and indoor air quality testing.
 You can trust a company with over ten years of experience.
-Now serving mid-California on the southern coastline.
+Please, take a look at our services pages.

 For more information, visit the CDC website to see what they say about indoor air.